joe-mccann-dev/chess/README.md

 - Stalemate => A player has no legal moves and their king is not in check.
 - Game will conclude upon either stalemate or checkmate

-### Reflection

-This project was very challenging.
-If I am honest, I think I struggled with organization and a lack of planning.
-I think those two things slowed me down and added unnecessary difficulty to an already difficult task.
-Lesson learned though.
-Going forward, I will pay more attention to these things.

-I remember when I was doing Web Dev 101.
-I had finished the Rock Paper Scissors assignment and thought, "How will I ever do chess?"
-And then I did it.
-There is definite room for improvement.
-I didn't write enough tests, and the code is kind of messy in places.
-But I finished it, a functional chess game.
-And I couldn't have done it without the fantastic support of The Odin Project community.

 #### TODO

 - ~~Learn more about OOP and design patterns~~.